uthcode/learntosolveit/source/javascript.rst

 Output from python in mako is via template context.
 %if %end, %for %endfor, %while %endwhile are the flow elements.

+- Debug javascript using firebug.
+The console.debug and console.dir would help you do introspection.

 Questions
 =========